A local approach to alcohol licensing

-Our local alcohol policy works alongside Government legislation.
+Our Local Alcohol Policy (PDF 123.8 KB) works alongside Government legislation.

 Alcohol harm minimisation

-We work with Police, Regional Public Health, ACC, Upper Hutt City Council, ALAC, the Fire Service and the Hospitality Association to manage public consumption of alcohol.
+We work with Police, Regional Public Health, ACC, Upper Hutt City Council, the Alcohol Advisory Council of New Zealand (ALAC), the Fire Service and the Hospitality Association to manage public consumption of alcohol.
 This involves creating and policing liquor ban areas, event management, dealing with enforcement and licensing issues, alcohol accords and education activities.

 Drinking in public places